 CDL or CLP holders required to have a “certified” medical status who fail to provide and maintain an updated medical examiner’s certificate with the Department will become “not-certified” and they may lose their CDL.
 (See 302.768, RSMo and 49 CFR Section 383.71.)

 …you will be required to self-certify to a single type of commercial operation as part of your driver license application.
-Based on that self-certification, you may need to provide a current valid medical examiner’s certificate and show any variance (waiver or Skills Performance Evaluation (SPE)) you may have in order to obtain or retain your CDL or CLP.
+Based on that self-certification, electronic verification of a qualified medical examiner’s certificate in the National Registry will be initiated.
+If the medical certificate indicates a state issued medial variance requirement, you may be required to present the MoDOT issued SPE or waiver approval notice. to obtain or retain your CDL or CLP.

 Step 1: Do you, or will you, use a CDL to operate a CMV in interstate commerce or intrastate commerce?